-- 1. Continuing education requirements for license renewal shall be fulfilled during two-year periods running concurrently with the requirement to maintain certification through the BOC, Inc. Proof of the completion of continuing education as required by this section shall be turned in to the Department at the time of renewal of license, if requested. - 2.
+- 1. Continuing education requirements for license renewal shall be fulfilled during three-year periods running concurrently with the requirement to maintain certification through the BOC, Inc. Proof of the completion of continuing education as required by this section shall be turned in to the Department at the time of renewal of license, if requested. - 2.
 Persons who fail to accrue the required continuing education hours shall be issued a probationary license for a term of one (1) year.
 Failure to accrue the delinquent hours will result in the revocation of the license.
 Hours accrued are first credited for the delinquent hours lacking from the previous continuing education cycle. - 3.
 Probationary licenses will be issued for one licensure term only.
-No ensuing license may be probationary as a result of not meeting continuing education requirements. - 4.
-Continuing education requirements for all licensees, as to the substance and the number of hours, shall be the same as that for BOC certification.
+No ensuing license may be probationary as a result of not meeting continuing education requirements.